MicrosoftLearning/mslearn-mlops/documentation/00-set-up.md

 # Set-up

-To work on the exercises, go through the set-up first.
+To work on the challenges, go through the set-up first.

 You'll need to create a GitHub repo with the necessary artifacts.
 Create a new repo by using the template of this repo.